yegor256/blog/_drafts/award.md

 I'm also a co-founder and the CTO of [Teamed.io](http://www.teamed.io), a software development company through which I put my admiration of discipline and clean design into practice.

-I want to encourage you to share my passion - not just by reading this blog but through making real open source software in a disciplined way.
+I want to encourage you to share my passion &mdash; not just by reading this blog but through making real open source software in a disciplined way.
 This award is for those who are brave enough to swim against the current and value quality above everything else.